abd2re/ib-notes-save/TOK Exhibition.md

-2. Are some types of knowledge more useful than others?
+2. Are some types of knowledge more useful than others?/
-3. What features of knowledge have an impact on its reliability?
-4. On what grounds might we doubt a claim?
+4. On what grounds might we doubt a claim?/
-5. What counts as good evidence for a claim?
-6. How does the way that we organise or classify knowledge affect what we know?
+6. How does the way that we organise or classify knowledge affect what we know?/
 7. What are the implications of having, or not having, knowledge?
 8. To what extent is certainty attainable?
 9. Are some types of knowledge less open to interpretation than others?